marko-js/run/packages/run/README.md

 ### Routeable Files

-To allow for colocation of files that shouldn’t be served (like tests, assets, etc.), the router only recognizes certain filenames.
+The router only recognizes certain filenames which are all prefixed with `+` ([Why?](#What-about-markoserve)).
 The following filenames will be discovered in any directory inside your application’s [routes directory](#routes-directory).

 #### `+page.marko`

 These files establish a route at the current directory path which will be served for `GET` requests with the HTML content of the page.
-Only one page may exists for any served path.
+Only one page may exist for any served path.

 #### `+layout.marko`

 These files provide a **layout component**, which will wrap all nested layouts and pages.

-Layouts are like any other Marko component with no extra constraints.
-Each layout receives the request, path params, URL, and route metadata as input, as well as a `renderBody` which will be the next layout or page to project.
+Layouts are like any other Marko component, with no extra constraints.
+Each layout receives the request, path params, URL, and route metadata as input, as well as a `renderBody` which refers to the nested page that is being rendered.

 ```marko
 <main>